SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - There's no real benefit of 'extra motivation to grind' when you give people speaker scores.
 - When they've already had a bad day, shit speaks can further mess them up.
 - The argument against this is, "omg they won't know how speaker scores work in real tournaments then", but the harms outweigh the benefits.
 It's not really important to know how speakers scores work at tournaments unless you're a judge.
-- Another argument is that people can track their progress, but speaker scores are quite stagnant and vibe based, even great debaters often score 75s, and this c
+- Another argument is that people can track their progress, but speaker scores are quite stagnant since the realistic range is so small.
+This can give the illusion of a lack of progress.